openbase/homeassistant.addons.bco/bco-homeassistant/README.md

-# BCO Demo Add-on
+# BCO Home Assistant Gateway

-This add-on runs the BCO demo Docker container with specific options in Home Assistant.
+This addon serves as a gateway between BCO and Home Assistant.

+Supports device, area, entity and service synchronization between both systems.